Shekhar-rv/full-stack-developer-masterclass/README.md

 # Full stack developer masterclass
-Creating websites using Python and Django4.
+Creating websites using Python and Django4 (I'm using Django5).
 The purpose of this repository is to learn front-end tools such as HTML, CSS and, Bootstrap combined with Django framework in python.
 The end goal for me is to create a website that will showcase my skills.

 This course `Django 4 and Python Full-Stack Developer Masterclass` can be found on Udemy.
 ```link